Geometry of the cumulant series in diffusion MRI: Results

 that involves $\Q_2$ and is normalized between $0$ and $1$, where SSC=0 for independent shapes and sizes and SSC=1 for a linear relationship.
 The $\ell = 2$ and $\ell =4$ sectors of $\T$ have not been looked upon at all.
 The six mixed invariants relate to the underlying fiber tract geometry, quantifying correlations between eigenframes of different irreducible components.
 In particular, small relative angles $\tilde\beta$ in Fig.~\ref{fig:maps_QT} within major white matter tracts are set by the underlying aligned fiber geometry.

-\update{Below we will demonstrate the relevance of the added information content from novel invariants in detecting neurodegeneration.} Such a large set of complementary tissue contrasts is well suited for machine learning algorithms to study human development, aging and disease.
+Such a large set of complementary tissue contrasts is well suited for machine learning algorithms to study human development, aging and disease.
 Much like RGB pictures contain $N \!=\!3$ colors, $N \!=\!21$ invariant contrasts can be viewed as a large-$N$ generalization of computer vision data, prompting the development of large-$N$ classifiers.

+A comprehensive $\B$-tensor encoding human dataset has been recently made public \cite{SZCZEPANKIEWICZ2019b}, from which all SA and QT invariants can be determined and studied.
 For invariants not involving the $\A$ tensor, one can explore hundreds of thousands human data sets from imaging consortia such as the Alzheimer’s Disease Neuroimaging Initiative (ADNI) \cite{CLIFFORD2008}, Human Connectome Project \cite{JAHANSHAD2013}, UK Biobank \cite{MILLER2016}, Adolescent Brain Cognitive Development (ABCD) \cite{VOLKOW2018}, and Cambridge Centre for Ageing and Neuroscience data repository \cite{TAYLOR2017}, which are all compatible with the DKI representation (\ref{DKI}).
-A comprehensive $\B$-tensor encoding human dataset has been recently made public \cite{SZCZEPANKIEWICZ2019b}, from which all SA and QT invariants can be determined and studied.
+Below we demonstrate the clinical relevance of the added information content from novel invariants in detecting neurodegeneration.